japila-books/spark-sql-internals/docs/hive/HiveMetastoreCatalog.md

-# HiveMetastoreCatalog -- Legacy SessionCatalog for Converting Hive Metastore Relations to Data Source Relations
+# HiveMetastoreCatalog &mdash; Legacy SessionCatalog for Converting Hive Metastore Relations to Data Source Relations

-`HiveMetastoreCatalog` is a ../spark-sql-SessionCatalog.md[session-scoped catalog of relational entities] that knows how to <<convertToLogicalRelation, convert Hive metastore relations to data source relations>>.
+`HiveMetastoreCatalog` is a [session-scoped catalog of relational entities](../SessionCatalog.md) that knows how to <<convertToLogicalRelation, convert Hive metastore relations to data source relations>>.

-`HiveMetastoreCatalog` is used by HiveSessionCatalog.md#metastoreCatalog[HiveSessionCatalog] for RelationConversions.md[RelationConversions] logical evaluation rule.
+`HiveMetastoreCatalog` is used by [HiveSessionCatalog](HiveSessionCatalog.md#metastoreCatalog) for [RelationConversions](RelationConversions.md) logical evaluation rule.

-`HiveMetastoreCatalog` is <<creating-instance, created>> when `HiveSessionStateBuilder` is requested for a HiveSessionStateBuilder.md#catalog[SessionCatalog] (and creates a HiveSessionCatalog.md#metastoreCatalog[HiveSessionCatalog]).
+`HiveMetastoreCatalog` is <<creating-instance, created>> when `HiveSessionStateBuilder` is requested for a HiveSessionStateBuilder.md#catalog[SessionCatalog] (and creates a [HiveSessionCatalog](HiveSessionCatalog.md#metastoreCatalog)).

 .HiveMetastoreCatalog, HiveSessionCatalog and HiveSessionStateBuilder image::../images/spark-sql-HiveMetastoreCatalog.png[align="center"]